bottledsmoke/Smoke-Signals/readme.md

-# Le Petit Secret
+# Smoke Signals
 <!-- By [Tyler Hellner](http://www.tylerhellner.com) -->
-##### By Tyler Hellner
+By Tyler Hellner

+Blocks can become anything.
+What seems like a wide plethora of block types in the interface exposed to the user is actually just a collection of block presets accessible via button presses and menu / dropdown selections.

+ADD_BLOCK
+  - DEFINE_TEXT_CONTEXT
+  - ADD_PHOTO

 ## A B S T R A C T

-Le Petit Secret is a blog where the user utilizes a drag and drop interface to arrange content blocks.
+Smoke Signals is a blogging engine where the user utilizes a drag and drop interface to arrange content blocks.
 Inside each block, there is a robust inline text editor for content writing.
 For hero and gallery block types, background images can be set by dragging and dropping them directly on the container.

 ## S I T E .
 S T R U C T U R E